 Next time you’ll visit a page that requires you to fill up a form, tap on “AutoFill Contact” on your keyboard.
 Tap Customize or edit and store your information for next time.

-Enabling and Configuring Parental Controls (Restrictions)
+Enabling and Configuring Parental Controls (Screen Time)

 I hope you found this tutorial valuable and easy to follow.
 Do you have other questions you would like me to include on this tutorial?
 Please let me know by posting a comment below.